tang0029/pulse-app/docs/bloodpressure_prd.md

 - Enable consistent daily blood pressure tracking (AM/PM readings) with minimal cognitive load
 - Provide family members with real-time access to health data and alerts
 - Generate clear, shareable reports for healthcare providers
-- Support medication tracking and reminders to improve adherence

 ### How will you know the problem is solved?
 (Core Metrics)
 | Metric                            | Baseline             | Target         | Measurement Method                                   |